Freight Shipping from Fort Worth to Cleveland

 How much does it cost to ship freight from Fort Worth to Cleveland?

-Full truckload (FTL) rates from Fort Worth, TX to Cleveland, OH currently range from $2,933-$3,615 for a standard dry van load over the 1,364-mile route.
+Full truckload (FTL) rates from Fort Worth, TX to Cleveland, OH currently range $2,933-$3,615 (roughly $2.17-$2.67 per mile over 1,364 miles).
 LTL shipments typically cost $950-$1,559 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Fort Worth to Cleveland?